 You can find some really good resources for math test prep in the used bookstores in a college town.
 Some examples that I like are: (1) Humongous Book of ______________ Problems (fill in the blank with your math topic); (2) the REA Problem Solvers series; and (3) the Schaum's Outlines.
 If you don't live near a college town it might be worth a Saturday trip just to buy books.
 Alternately, all of these are available (used) through the Amazon Marketplace sellers at really low prices.
 You should preview each title of these book series that you might be considering to be sure you like the authors style.
 Each one is different.
 You may like one series' treatment of Pre-Calc but prefer a different series for Calculus.
 So how do you use these books ?
 They are an alternate resource for explanations of basic concepts and problem solving techniques.
-You should use them as 'hint mills' and sources of problems to make up your own practice exams.
-Sometimes you will... read more
+You should use them as 'hint mills' and sources of problems to... read more

 What's happening in the world of private tutoring?